manufacturing vs industry whats the difference 3836

 3. Manufacturing typically uses large quantities of materials while industry uses smaller quantities of materials.
 For example, manufacturing might use metal while industry might use plastic.
 This difference is due to the fact that manufacturing involves working with physical objects whereas industry does not

-4. Manufacturing is typically geared toward creating products that are used by people.
-Industry is geared toward creating products that are used in some way or another.
+4. Manufacturing is typically geared toward creating products that people use.
+The industry is geared toward creating products that are used in some way or another.
 This can include things like products that are sold to consumers or products that are used by businesses.

 Manufacturing has a lot of benefits over industry.
 Here are just a few: